Deep reinforcement learning for preparation of thermal and prethermal quantum states: Reinforcement learning

 A practical strategy widely used in the community of machine learning is Q-learning.
 Here, one aims to find the best approximation of the optimal action-value function as~\cite{sutton_reinforcement_2018}

 which is the maximum sum of rewards \(r_{t}\) discounted by \(\gamma\) (\(0<\gamma<1\)) in a stochastic policy that chooses action according to some probability distribution as \(\pi\left\lparen a|o \right\rparen=\Pr\left\lparen a|o \right\rparen\).
 A powerful flavor of Q-learning uses the deep NNs to represent the action-value function, and hence referred to as the deep RL algorithms~\cite{li_deep_2018,henderson_deep_2019}.
-The extraordinary representative power of NNs have been found to achieve successful applications of the deep RL algorithms in numerous fields that are not necessarily limited to computer science but also natural science, materials sciences, and so on.
+The extraordinary representative power of NNs has been found to facilitate successful applications of deep RL algorithms in numerous fields that are not necessarily limited to computer science but also include the natural science, the materials sciences, and so on.

 In this paper, we focus on a non-distributed implementation~\cite{stooke_rlpyt_2019} of a deep RL algorithm called R2D2~\cite{kapturowski_recurrent_2019}.
-R2D2 is a type of deep Q-learning algorithm~\cite{mnih_human-level_2015}, and assumes the agent can obtain partial information about the state of the environment.
-As we show the architecture in Appendix~\ref{app:layout}, the NN used in R2D2 includes a Long Short-Term Memory (LSTM) layer, and therefore the action-value function \(Q\) computed by the NN at step \(t\) depends not only on the instant observation \(o_{t}\), but also on the previous observations \({\left\lbrace o_{t'} \right\rbrace}_{t' \leq t}\)~\cite{hochreiter_long_1997}.
+R2D2 is a type of deep Q-learning algorithm~\cite{mnih_human-level_2015} and assumes that the agent can obtain partial information about the state of the environment.
+As we show the architecture in Appendix~\ref{app:layout}, the NN used in R2D2 includes a Long Short-Term Memory (LSTM) layer, and therefore the action-value function \(Q\) computed by the NN at step \(t\) depends not only on the instant observation \(o_{t}\) but also on the previous observations \({\left\lbrace o_{t'} \right\rbrace}_{t' \leq t}\)~\cite{hochreiter_long_1997}.
 This feature enables the NN to handle time-series inputs and develop the capability in a partially observed environment.